wanderview/fetchevent-worker-timing/explainer.md

 One of the primary safety mechanisms on the web is the same-origin policy (SOP).
 This policy allows sites to load some cross-origin resources, but prevents script from inspecting the content of cross-origin resources.
 Sites that want to allow their resources to be read cross-origin can opt-in to the behavior via CORS headers.

 Even if content is hidden from cross-origin script, it is still possible for a site to infer information based on the timing of the load.
-Because of this some PerformanceResourceTiming information is blocked unless the resource is served with the Timing-Allow-Origin header.
+Because of this some `PerformanceResourceTiming` information is blocked unless the resource is served with the `Timing-Allow-Origin` header.

-In the case of FetchEvent Worker Timing the Timing-Allow-Origin header is not necessary.
-Service workers are only allowed to control pages of the same origin.
-FetchEvents may be dispatched for cross-origin subresources, but the service worker can only decorate the load with same-origin information.
+In the case of FetchEvent Worker Timing the `Timing-Allow-Origin` header is not necessary.
+Service workers are only allowed to control pages of the same origin.  `FetchEvent` objects may be dispatched for cross-origin subresources, but the service worker can only decorate the load with same-origin information.
 The service worker does not have any additional access to cross-origin information.
-Also, any information produced by the service worker can already be shared with the page via postMessage(), IDB, or other mechanisms.
+Also, any information produced by the service worker can already be shared with the page via `postMessage()`, `IndexedDB`, or other mechanisms.

-Because of the strict same-origin design of service workers we do not believe this feature needs to be guarded by Timing-Allow-Origin.
+Because of the strict same-origin design of service workers we do not believe this feature needs to be guarded by `Timing-Allow-Origin`.

 ### Issue 2: Late FetchEvent.performanceMark() Calls

 FetchEvent objects have a natural life cycle based on how the network request is satisfied.
-For example, if the handler does not call respondWith() synchronously then the request is allowed to fall back to network.
-Or the handler could pass a Response and the browser could read the body.
-In both cases the FetchEvent essentially loses the ability to effect the request any more.
+For example, if the handler does not call `respondWith()` synchronously then the request is allowed to fall back to network.
+Or the handler could pass a `Response` and the browser could read the body.
+In both cases the `FetchEvent` essentially loses the ability to effect the request any more.

-The FetchEvent, however, does provide a waitUntil() method which can be used to perform extended actions after the respondWith() promise has been resolved.
-Since these actions are still associated with the FetchEvent we would like to make the performanceMark() API available during this extended time period.
+The `FetchEvent`, however, does provide a `waitUntil()` method which can be used to perform extended actions after the `respondWith()` promise has been resolved.
+Since these actions are still associated with the `FetchEvent` we would like to make the `performanceMark()` API available during this extended time period.

-To support this we propose that performanceMark() function normally up until the last FetchEvent.waitUntil() promise is settled.
+To support this we propose that `performanceMark()` function normally up until the last `FetchEvent.waitUntil()` or `FetchEvent.respondWith()` promise is settled.
 After that point calls will be ignored.

-In order to support reading these late values we also propose that the PerformanceObserver notification for intercepted requests be delayed until their last waitUntil() promise is settled.
+In order to support reading these late values we also propose that the `PerformanceObserver` notification for intercepted requests be delayed until their last `waitUntil()` promise is settled.
 If this is considered too breaking, this behavior could be made an opt-in feature.

 ### Issue 3: Metadata Limits